 - Facebook Marketplace

-Be aware that you’ll need vending machines with credit card or analytics software to protect against fraud if you buy a vending machine business outside of your area.
+Be aware that you’ll need vending machines with credit card or analytics software to make the most profit.
+If you are buying a route that you cannot personally service, it’s even more important because it helps protect against employee fraud.
 Given many machines are cash businesses, it would be easy for employees or subcontractors to steal from the machines.

 Keep reading for more on how to become a vending machine business owner.

 Normally, I would tell you that you can have other forms of business structure, but you really need a Limited Liability Company or a Corporation as your legal entity for vending sales as a small business owner.